IT-BAER/grafana/dashboards/glancy/README.md

 ```

 2. In Grafana, navigate to **Dashboards** → **+ Import**
-3. Click on **Upload JSON file** and select the `dashboard.json` file from this directory
+3. Click on **Upload JSON file** and select the `dashboard.json` file from this Directory
-4. Before finalizing the import, ensure the dashboard is using your working data sources
+4. Before finalizing the Import, ensure the Dashboard is using your working Data Sources
+5. Copy the glancy-wp.png into your Grafana img Folder (usually ```/usr/share/grafana/public/img```)

 <br>